Everyone deserves world-class mental health care.

 Jeremy Deinlein, LCSW-C

-Specialties: Mood disorders, co-occurring disorders, LGBTQIA/identity issues, anxiety
+Specialties: Mood disorders, co-occurring disorders, LGBTQIA+ orientation/identity issues, anxiety

 OWNER AND BUSINESS DIRECTOR